Spiral to GEO Using an Optimal Finite Maneuver

 Creating a new scenario

-Before you can begin with any analysis, you need to create a scenario that spans two (2) days.
+Before you begin with any analysis, you need to create a two-day scenario.

 1. Launch STK ().